 There are various team communication apps on the market today - and they all claim to be the best.
 Slack and Microsoft Teams aren’t the only options anymore!

-It might be difficult to evaluate which chat solution could fit your team best.
+It might be difficult to evaluate which chat platform could fit your team best.
 We’ve reviewed the best to help you make the right choice.

 10 best team communication apps